garysgray/Arduino-Elevator-Sim/README.md

 pushing the FIRE button will make it so elevator will automaticlly start going to floor 1 and stop and open doors on each floor.
 Elevator no longer takes floor requests and once its on floor 1 it stays there untill FIRE button is pressed again, then it goes into NORMAL mode again.

+5/25/19
+Update: Biggest change is in the way the LED's work now.
+They originally where used to indicate which floor elevator was on.
+Now its used to represent floors in the queue from button presses, ha which makes sense.
+Also added a passive buzzer which makes a chirp when floor stops and more of a buzz when mode/service buttons pushed.
+Anorther change is that modes are working  as my frined had requested.
+Upon mode button presses the elevator goes into FIRE_1 or FIRE_2 mode which forces eleveator to go to designated floors and stay there.
+As always a little more code clean up as well.
+Mainly fixing parts where I not passing inn whole objects, just need values.

 Where to find diagrams:

 BUTTONS : https://www.instructables.com/id/Driving-Dozens-of-Buttons/,